knative/docs/blog/releases/announcing-knative-v0-24-release.md

 * **Webhook/Controller RBAC changes**

-    The recommended way to delete a Knative installation is to run `kubectl delete -f serving-core.yaml` and other release YAMLs you may have applied.
+    The recommended way to delete a Knative installation is to run `kubectl delete -f serving-core.yaml` and other release YAMLs you might have applied.
-    There's been a misconception that deleting the `knative-serving` namespace will perform a similar cleanup but this does not remove cluster scoped resources.
+    There's been a misconception that deleting the `knative-serving` namespace performs a similar cleanup but this does not remove cluster-scoped resources.
     In prior releases the cluster state would have _prevented_ the reinstall of Knative Serving.
-    We've addressed this problem but it will require some RBAC permissions on namespaces and finalizers.
+    We've addressed this problem, but it requires some RBAC permissions on namespaces and finalizers.

-    Please see the relevant issues & PRs:
+    See the relevant issues and PRs below:

         * Original issue: [knative/pkg#2044](https://github.com/knative/pkg/issues/2044)
         * Workaround: [knative/pkg#2098](https://github.com/knative/pkg/pull/2098)